 Description

-A mode represents an operational mode state.
-Modes can be defined for different components in a system.
+A mode defines a subset of operational mode states, properties, state transitions, etc. At any time only one mode is the current mode.
+Modes may optionally be defined to add realism to an AADL model, and modes allow analysis to focus on subsets and/or mode transitions.
+Modes can be defined differently for different components in a system.
 One mode is defined to be the initial mode.
-At any time one mode is the current mode.

-Model elements can be specified to be active in a given set of modes of the enclosing component, if the current mode is one of the specified modes.
+Model elements can be specified to be active only in a given set of modes of the enclosing component, i.e., if the current mode is one of the specified modes.

 Properties can have different values for different modes.